riley-wilson/rw_blog/_posts/2022-10-8-Skip-the-small-talk.md

 title: Skip the small talk
 ---

 Imagine a party.
-At the beginning, the host tells the attendees there are only two rules for the evening:
+At the beginning, the host tells the attendees there are only two rules:

 - You can't talk about work
 - You can't talk about cities